Simeon03/JetWeather/README.md

 # 🌦 JetWeather

-A simple, user-friendly weather application built for Android using Jetpack Compose for UI, Retrofit for network requests, and Open Meteo API for real-time weather data.
+A simple, user-friendly weather application built for Android using Jetpack Compose for UI, Retrofit for network requests, TomTom to fetch the user's current location, and Open Meteo API for real-time weather data.

 ## Features
 - [x] Real-time weather data